bcharron/tsdk/README.md

 - MemoryQueueSize: the maximum number of metrics to keep in memory before spilling to disk.
-- ReceiverBuffer: list of metrics that have been received but not yet queued.
-However, it contains batches of metrics, not individual metrics. ie, if one HTTP POST contains 100 metrics, the ReceiveBuffer will have a single entry of 100 metrics.
-Don't set this value too high.
+- ReceiverBufferSize: metrics that have been received but not yet queued.
 - Senders: the number of goroutines (~threads) that will send to Kafka.
 - SendBatchSize: how many metrics to put in each Kafka message.
 It is NOT the Kafka batch size.